SiddhantaGupta/windows-workspaces/README.md

 Solution is described in [#66](https://github.com/pmb6tz/windows-desktop-switcher/issues/66#issuecomment-741793147).

-#### How to create a specific number of desktops after the application is started?

-Solution is described in [#69](https://github.com/pmb6tz/windows-desktop-switcher/issues/69#issuecomment-786976955).

 #### How to see at a glance, which of the desktops am I currently on (i.e. show a number of the current desktop as a tray bar icon)?

 Solution is described in [#50](https://github.com/pmb6tz/windows-desktop-switcher/issues/50#issuecomment-935875918).

 ## Credits
+- This is a fork of [pmb6tz/windows-desktop-switcher](https://github.com/pmb6tz/windows-desktop-switcher.git)
 - Thanks to [Ciantic/VirtualDesktopAccessor](https://github.com/Ciantic/VirtualDesktopAccessor) (DLL) and [sdias/win-10-virtual-desktop-enhancer](https://github.com/sdias/win-10-virtual-desktop-enhancer) (DLL usage samples), our code can now move windows between desktops.

 ## Other